dekoza/mtgpl/ZNR.rst

    −2: Look at the top six cards of your library.
 You may reveal a Warrior or Equipment card from among them and put it into your hand.
 Put the rest on the bottom of your library in a random order.

    −3: Nahiri, Heir of the Ancients deals damage to target creature or planeswalker equal to twice the number of Equipment you control.

+:mtgtip:`A-Nahiri, Heir of the Ancients<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/2/02e33233-fc29-489b-bcf4-fa7d771db0cc.jpg?1649275187|https://scryfall.com/card/znr/A-230/a-nahiri-heir-of-the-ancients?utm_source=api>`
+   +1: Create a 1/1 white Kor Warrior creature token.
+You may attach an Equipment you control to it.

+   −2: Look at the top six cards of your library.
+You may reveal a Warrior and Equipment card from among them and put them into your hand.
+Put the rest on the bottom of your library in a random order.

+   −3: Nahiri, Heir of the Ancients deals damage to target creature or planeswalker equal to twice the number of Warriors and Equipment you control.

 :mtgtip:`Nissa of Shadowed Boughs<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/d/6d69f943-d474-47c0-bc6b-1b247a5dd6f3.jpg?1604200305|https://scryfall.com/card/znr/231/nissa-of-shadowed-boughs?utm_source=api>`